 Clinical research is a key priority for Cabrini’s emergency department.
 Testing what we do and its efficacy is embedded in our culture.
 We take great pride in our excellent work in this area.

-For every 7 minutes that an emergency department specialist spends with a patient, he or she then spends 53 minutes doing follow up clerical and computer work.
+For every seven minutes an emergency department specialist spends with a patient, they spend 53 minutes doing follow up clerical and computer work.

-Medical scribes work to write down notes on consultations and treatment plans, freeing doctors to conduct more patient-facing work.
+Medical scribes document consultations and treatment plans, freeing up doctors to conduct more patient-facing work.

 If anyone is interested in conducting research with us, whether as a collaborator or trainee, please contact Dr Walker via email: email@example.com or call 03 9508 1550.